Robin Morgan

 Robin Morgan (born January 29, 1941) is an American poet, writer, activist, journalist, lecturer and former child actor.
 Since the early 1960s, she has been a key radical feminist member of the American Women's Movement, and a leader in the international feminist movement.
-Her 1970 anthology Sisterhood Is Powerful was cited by the New York Public Library as "One of the 100 Most Influential Books of the 20th Century."
+Her 1970 anthology Sisterhood Is Powerful was cited by the New York Public Library as "One of the 100 Most Influential Books of the 20th Century.".
 She has written more than 20 books of poetry, fiction, and nonfiction, and was editor of Ms. magazine.

 During the 1960s, she participated in the civil rights and anti-Vietnam War movements; in the late 1960s, she was a founding member of radical feminist organizations such as New York Radical Women and W.I.T.C.H.
 She founded or co-founded the Feminist Women's Health Network, the National Battered Women's Refuge Network, Media Women, the National Network of Rape Crisis Centers, the Feminist Writers' Guild, the Women's Foreign Policy Council, the National Museum of Women in the Arts, the Sisterhood Is Global Institute, GlobalSister.org, and Greenstone Women's Radio Network.
 She also co-founded the Women's Media Center with activist Gloria Steinem and actor/activist Jane Fonda.
 In 2018, she was listed as one of BBC's 100 Women.

 Child actor

 Due to circumstances at her birth, her mother claimed that Robin Morgan was born a year later than she actually was (see birth and parents), and throughout her career as a child actor, she was thought to be a year younger than she actually was, both by herself and others.

-Already as a toddler, her mother, Faith, and mother's sister Sally, started Robin Morgan as a child model.
+Already as a toddler, her mother, Faith, and mother's sister Sally started Robin as a child model.
 At the age of five, believed to be four, she got her own program, titled Little Robin Morgan, on the New York radio station WOR.
 She was also a regular on the original network radio version of Juvenile Jury.
 Her acting career took off when she was eight and started in the TV series Mama, as Dagmar Hansen, the younger sister in the family depicted in the series.
 The show premiered on CBS in 1949, starring Peggy Wood, and was a great success.
 Morgan played Cecchina Cabrini in Citizen Saint (1947).

 During the Golden Age of Television, Morgan starred in such "TV spectaculars" as Kiss and Tell and Alice in Wonderland, and guest starred on such live dramas as Omnibus, Suspense, Danger, Hallmark Hall of Fame, Robert Montgomery Presents, Tales of Tomorrow, and Kraft Theatre.
 She worked with directors such as Sidney Lumet, John Frankenheimer, Ralph Nelson; writers such as Paddy Chayefsky and Rod Serling; and performed with actors such as Boris Karloff, Rosalind Russell, Bill "Bojangles" Robinson, and Cliff Robertson.

 Having wanted to write rather than to act since she was four, Morgan fought her mother's efforts to keep her in show business, and left the cast of Mama at age 14.